 If you are having difficulty with your own device we suggest you contact IT Services for remote support or notify your department if you are worried that your studies may be affected.
 Laptops are currently available for loan in the Arts and Social Sciences Library and Medical Library as usual, but these may only be used in the library you loan them from.

 I need help accessing resources.
 Can someone help me?

-Our Subject Librarians are still available to help you.
+Our Subject Librarians are available to help.
 Find out who to contact for your course here.

 How can I contact the library?

 Can I still suggest new books?

 You can tell us which title you need and we will try to supply it in electronic format or suggest an alternative.
 Instructions on how to submit your suggestion can be found here.